mixmaxhq/terraform-aws-fargate-service-with-lb/README.md

 # `terraform-aws-fargate-service-with-lb`

 This module is an opinionated implementation of a Fargate service with an application load balancer, serving HTTP requests.
 This is useful for creating an API or web service.
+It contains autoscaling off CPU load, health checking, alerting for when the service isn't healthy, and neatly tags everything along the way.
+Security groups are wired up with principal of least privilege access to resources.

 It fronts all traffic with HTTPS on port 443, forwarding to the configured `container_ports` (default is 80.)
 This module outputs the ALB DNS name, which can be used to create a CNAME record in Route 53.
+Port 80 serves a permenant redirect to 443.

 For creating a Fargate service without a built-in application load balancer, see the [terraform-aws-fargate-service module](https://github.com/mixmaxhq/terraform-aws-fargate-service).
 This is also useful when deploying an application behind a Network Load Balancer.

 ## Usage

-An example deployable application can be found in the [examples/simple](examples/simple) directory.
+Example deployable applications can be found in the [examples/](examples/) directory.

 ## Notes